R-js/mangos/packages/filepath/README.md

 # filepath

+This is a filepath parsing _(LL(1) parser)_ and manipulation tool.
+It returns a parse tree describing the file path.

+- joins lexed path names
+- infer the most likely OS file type(s) (plural) based on file name only.
+- validates path strings, (checks for forbidden characters.. etc)for the various os filetypes

+FilePath tool complements the nodejs `path` module, parsing the following path types.

-_Part of the monorepo [mangos](https://github.com/R-js/mangos)_
+_Part of the monorepo [mangos][mango-mono-repo]_

-_Support the work by starring this [repo](https://github.com/R-js/mangos) on github. filepath tool is to analyze and manipulate (join, validate and infer os path types) filepath based on the string value.
+_Support the work by starring this [repo](https://github.com/R-js/mangos) on github._

 It handles the following paths types: